Canonical correlation analysis of stochastic trends via functional approximation: Generating process, identification and -representation

 \begin{theorem}[Dimensional coherence] Let $H$ be a $p\times m$ full column rank matrix; if $X_t$ satisfies \eqref{eq_DX} with $C(z)$ fulfilling Assumption \tref{ass_DGP}, then the same holds for $H'X_t$, i.e. $\Delta H'X_t=G(L)\varepsilon_t$, where $G(z):=H'C(z)$ satisfies Assumption \tref{ass_DGP} with $G(1)=H'C$ of rank $q\leq s$. \end{theorem}

-Special cases of $H$ are when $H$ selects a subset of variables, such as when $H=(I_m,0)'$, or when $H$ aggregates groups of variables, such as when $H=(I_{q}\otimes\iota_{n})$, where $p=qn$, $m=q$ and $\iota_{n}$ is an $n \times 1$ vector of ones; thus one consequence of Theorem \ref{theorem_dim_coh} is that the semiparametric approach described in this paper applies to subsets or aggregations of the original variables $X_t$.
-This property is exploited extensively in the empirical application, see Section \tref{sec_E} below.
+Special cases of $H$ are the selection matrix $H=(I_m,0)'$ of the first $m$ variables, and the group-aggregation matrix $H=(I_{q}\otimes\iota_{n})$, where $p=qn$, $m=q$ and $\iota_{n}$ is an $n \times 1$ vector of ones.
+One consequence of Theorem \ref{theorem_dim_coh} is that the semiparametric approach described in this paper applies to subsets or aggregations of the original variables $X_t$; this property is exploited in the empirical application in Section \tref{sec_E}.